Gateways¶

 Delete a gateway¶

-$ dstack delete -f examples/deployment/gateway.dstack.yml
+$ dstack delete -f examples/inference/gateway.dstack.yml

 - See services on how to run services